knpuniversity/rest/knpu/episode1/post.rst

 PHP reads this and puts it into the ``$_POST`` array.
 That's ok for the web, but in the API world, it's ugly.
-Why not, have the client send us the representation in a beautiful boquet of curly braces known as JSON:
+Why not, have the client send us the representation in a beautiful bouquet of curly braces known as JSON:

 .. code-block:: text